janhavikale06/ML-Project/README.md

 # Machine Learning Project
-Build and evaluate the machine learning model for determining the possibility of purchasing a product based on customer’s economic capabilities.
+Build and Evaluate the machine learning model for determining the possibility of purchasing a product based on customer’s economic capabilities using Python.